valtimo-platform/valtimo-documentation/release-notes/major12/12.2.0/valtimo-backend-libraries.md

 The following features were added:

+* **URL process link module**

+  A new module has been added that adds a new process link which instead of opening a task, will open a URL in a new tab

 * **Update method for ObjectManagementFacade**

   Objects can now be updated using the `updateObject` method in the `ObjectManagementFacade`.